mahmoudimus/ac/docs/public/concepts/authentication.md

     POST http://localhost:2990/jira/rest/api/2/issue/AC-1/attachments
     "Authorization" header value: "JWT <insert jwt-token here>"

-For more details on how to create a jwt token, see [creating a JWT Token](understanding-jwt#create)
+For more details on how to create a jwt token, see [Creating a JWT Token](understanding-jwt#create).

 <a name='incoming'></a>
 ### Exposing a Service

-Please make sure you read [this section](understanding-jwt) to understand how to create and validate a JWT Token.

 All incoming requests (requests coming from an Atlassian product) should check for the presence of the `jwt` query string parameter, which needs to be decoded and verified.
 In particular, the verification should:

 1. Extract the JWT token from the request's `jwt` query parameter.
 * Decode the JWT token, without verification.
 This gives you a header JSON object, a claims JSON object, and a signature.
-Examples are provided in [this section](understanding-jwt#decode).
 * Extract the issuer ('iss') claim from the decoded, unverified claims object.
 This is the `clientKey` for the tenant - an identifier for the Atlassian application making the call, which should have been stored by the add-on as part of the [installation handshake](#installation).
-* Look up the `sharedSecret` for the `clientKey`, as stored by the add-on during the [installation handshake](#installation)
+* Look up the `sharedSecret` for the `clientKey`, as stored by the add-on during the installation handshake
 * Verify the signature with the `sharedSecret` and the algorithm specified in the header's `alg` field.
-Examples are provided in [this section](understanding-jwt#verify).
-* Verify the query has not been tampered by [creating a query hash](understanding-jwt#qsh) and comparing it against the `qsh` claim on the verified token.
+* Verify the query has not been tampered by [Creating a Query Hash](understanding-jwt#qsh) and comparing it against the `qsh` claim on the verified token.
 * The JWT specification lists some [standard claims](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token-13#section-4.1.1) that, if present, you should verify.
 Issuers include these to help you ensure that tokens you receive are used according to the intentions of the issuer and with the best possible results.
-All claims issued by Atlassian products are listed in [this section](understanding-jwt#claims).

 These steps must be executed before processing the request, and the request must be rejected if any of these steps fail.

+For more details on how to decode and validate a JWT token, see [Decoding and Validating a JWT Token](understanding-jwt#decode), which also provides a comprehensive list of claims supported by Atlassian products that you need to validate.